jic035/cse15l-lab-reports/lab-report-2-week-3.md

 }
 ```

 Here, `"banana"` should appear before `"123456"` when the `.flter` method is called.
-However, this test failed.
+This test failed.

 ![image](ListExampleFailure.png)

 This is the sympton.
 The error message says that the order of the elements in the list is wrong.

 I then look for bug/bugs that caused this problem.
 I found that in line 27, the checked String s is added to index 0 of the list, meaning that each time the string is prepended to the list, while it is supposed to be added at the end.

 ![image](ListBug.png)

 This is the bug.

 After that, I fixed the bug by deleting the index at line 27.

 ![image](ListFixed.png)

 Now I run the test, test passed.